vlladin/cohort-six/program-guide/mentors.md

 Don't expect any mentor to onboard you to a project or provide initial guidence.
 It's up to fellows to do their own research about the proposed project and understand Ethereum protocol at least to the level of knowledge achievable in the [Study Group curriculum](https://epf.wiki).

-> When choosing a project, do your research about it and start drafting the [project proposal](/projects/project-template.md).
-Don't approach a mentor in a way __"Hello, I am from EPF and want to work on your project, what should I do?.."__ before putting any work towards the project.
-Make sure you fully understand it first and reach out to mentor only if you decided to dedicate yourself to the project.
+> [!IMPORTANT] When choosing a project, do your research about it and start drafting the [project proposal](/projects/project-template.md).
+Do not approach a mentor in a way _"Hello, I am from EPF and want to work on your project, what should I do?"_ before putting any work towards the project.
+Make sure you understand the project before reaching out to a mentor, and only if you have decided to dedicate yourself to the project.

 Mentors from the list below are open to help you during the program when you need feedback or encounter issues you cannot tackle yourself.
 Their main responsibility is to propose project ideas and then provide feedback to your solution, on your PRs.
 Keep in mind that each mentor has different capacity since they work on the protocol full time.
 Treat them with respect and don't expect anything else than described here.